bchah/TSVMan/README.md

 POST requests must include a *secret_key* plus a *tsv_key*.
 The secret key is set via an environment variable `SECRET_KEY` or is set to "security" by default.
 The TSV key is provided as a response when you create a TSV.
 So let's start there.

+## Installation

+TSVMan requires **NodeJS 16** or higher.
+Update your install at https://nodejs.org if you get a lower version when running `node -v`.

+To install TSVMan, simply clone this repo to a folder of your choosing, run `npm install`, set any environment variables e.g. `export SECRET_KEY=abc123` then 'node TSVMan.js' and you're live.

 ## Creating a TSV

 Send a POST request to `http://yourserver/createTSV` with body contents like: